Expand description

 This module contains functions useful for checking unsafe memory access.

-Given the following validity rules provided in the Rust documentation: https://doc.rust-lang.org/std/ptr/index.html (accessed Feb 6th, 2024)
+Given the following validity rules provided in the Rust documentation: https://doc.rust-lang.org/std/ptr/index.html (accessed May 20th, 2025)

-- A null pointer is never valid, not even for accesses of size zero.
+- A null pointer is never valid.

-. - All accesses performed by functions in this module are non-atomic in the sense of atomic
+- All accesses performed by functions in this module are non-atomic in the sense of atomic

 operations used to synchronize between threads.